 International Student Orientation Team

 Meet the Mighty O-Team!
-They are so excited to welcome the incoming international class of 2018, exchange and visiting students.
-Like you, they know what it is like to be a new student at Occidental.
+They are so excited to welcome the incoming international class of 2019, exchange and visiting students.
 They are here to support you and make you feel at home.
-You already have 8 new friends at OXY!
+You already have 6 new friends at OXY!

 Hi!
 My name is Yiyun (Eva) Wang and I’m a rising junior.
 I study Economics and DWA here at Oxy.
 I was born and raised in Shanghai, a city on the East coast of China.
 Prior to my arrival, I had no international education background.
 With that being said, everything, from culture to school settings, were completely an adventure!
 Experiencing many challenges as you could imagine, I spent awesome two years here!
 Oxy community supported and nurtured me in multiple ways, leading me to find where my passions and aspiration lie and where I belong.
 I would love to share all my experience of transition and others to you at the Orientation and in the future as well.
 Can’t wait to greet you on campus!

 My name is Megan MacKinnon and I am a rising senior Cognitive Science Major from Eugene Oregon.
 I am currently studying abroad in Brussels Belgium on a French immersion program.
 This past semester has taught me how exciting it is to become immersed in a new culture as well as how to overcome some of the challenges that come with being in a new environment.
 At oxy I have been an O-team leader for first year students as well as worked as a facilitator for Oxy’s FYRE program.
 I am so excited to be an international orientation team leader this semester and can’t wait to meet you all!
 See you soon!